anovv/svoe/README.md

 As an example, here is a simple 3 step tutorial to build a simple **[mid-price](https://en.wikipedia.org/wiki/Mid_price)** prediction model based on past price and volatility.

-- Run ***[Featurizer](https://anovv.github.io/svoe/featurizer-overview/)*** to construct mid-price and volatility features from partial order book updates, 5 second lookahead label as prediction target
+- Run ***[Featurizer](https://anovv.github.io/svoe/featurizer-overview/)*** to construct mid-price and volatility features from partial order book updates, 5 second lookahead label as prediction target, using 1 second granularity data
   - Define `featurizer-config.yaml`
     ```
     start_date: '2023-02-01 10:00:00'